xinxusean/DSCI100_project/README.md

  - also do we need to describe (in words, i.e. not code) what we are doing?
  - do we need the coeffecients block? (it's dupliated from the above)
  - how to visualize the results given that we have 3 predictors
+ - For dataset dictionary, what are the units for relative compactness and glazing area distribution?
+Also cannot seem to print out all rows of the tibble or if all rows are printed out, the information is truncated (i.e. replaced with "...")

  Title
 Introduction: